CribberSix/finding_earl_minigame/README.md

 - 'go' or 'walk' - let's you move around.
 Acceptable directions are: north\\forward, west\\right, south\\backward, east\\left

 ##### Parser
-The algorithm tries to match the input's first word - needs to be a <verb> - to a game functionality.
+The algorithm tries to match the input's first word - needs to be a **verb** - to a game functionality.
+Some verbs work without further input.

-Certain verbs require further input, for example what the <object> of the verb is.
-Some verbs work without further input and may even ignore further input.
+Other  verbs require further input, for example what the **object** of the verb is.
+If there are more than one of the desired objects around, you will need to specificy which one you mean with a **descriptive ajdective**, for instance *purple book* .

 The parser will tell you if he does not know a verb or if he needs further information, so the best thing to do is to try it out!